dlemel8/tunneler/README.md

 * TLS (mutual authentication)
 * TCP

-Main tool is writen in Rust and end-to-end tests are written in Python.
+Main tool is written in Rust and end-to-end tests are written in Python.

 ## Installation
 ### Option 1: client and server docker images